 A SOS cell is incorrectly formatted.
 Correct the formula and the validity of the arguments in the cell below.
-The format should be '=WBSOS1(cells)', where 'cells' must refer to adjustable cells.
+The format should be '=WBSOS1(cells)', where

+'cells' must refer to adjustable or variable cells.

 There is an incorrectly formatted WBSOSx function in the model.
-A WBSOSx function cell must use the format: = WBSOS1(cells), where cells is a reference to the cells you want the SOS on.
-The cell reference should be to an adjustable cell.
-For more information on range values refer to section Integer...|Special Ordered.
+A WBSOSx function cell must use the format: =WBSOS1(cells), where cells is a reference to the cells you want the SOS on.
+The cell reference should be to adjustable or variable cells.
+For more information on range values refer to section Integer...Special Ordered.